pedrampdd/ARP-remittance-dashboard/README.md

 ## AI Usage

-This project was built with **Claude Code (Sonnet 4.6)**:
+This project was built iteratively with **Claude Code (Sonnet 4.6)** using a human-in-the-loop workflow across five stages:

+### 1. Planning
-- **Planning**: Claude generated the full implementation plan (see `plan.md`), including the data model, scoring formula, edge case matrix, and component structure.
+Claude generated a full implementation plan covering the data model, scoring formula, edge case matrix, API contract, and component structure.
+The plan was reviewed and approved before any code was written (see `plan.md`).
-- **Scaffolding**: All backend services, routes, and frontend components were scaffolded by Claude with the plan as specification.
-- **Review**: Claude reviewed the generated code for edge case handling (null P2P data, missing currency mappings, n=1 scoring) and consistency between backend output shape and frontend consumption.

-Human decisions:
+### 2. MVP Build
+With the approved plan as a specification, Claude scaffolded the entire backend (services, routes, scoring logic) and frontend (components, hooks, map integration) in one pass.

+### 3. QA via Playwright Agent
+A Playwright-based E2E agent was used to act as an automated QA reviewer — exercising the golden path (market toggle, metric toggle, leaderboard ranking, choropleth coloring) and edge cases (null P2P data, missing currency mappings, single-corridor markets).
+Issues surfaced by the agent were logged and prioritized.

+### 4. Bug Fixes
+Defects identified by the QA agent were fixed: score normalization edge cases, tooltip rendering, leaderboard sort stability for null-score rows, and API shape mismatches between backend and frontend.

+### 5. Refactor + Test Coverage
+A second planning pass with Claude produced a refactor plan focused on service decomposition, test structure mirroring the source layout, and expanding unit test coverage across the scoring pipeline, currency mapping, and Binance/OANDA service layers.

+**Human decisions throughout:**
 - Confirmed the scoring formula (percentile rank → [1, 100])
-- Chose `react-simple-maps` over Mapbox for simplicity
+- Chose `react-simple-maps` over Mapbox for zero-auth simplicity
-- Confirmed Frankfurter as the official rate source
+- Switched from Frankfurter/ECB to open.er-api.com to cover non-major currencies (EGP, PKR, BDT, NGN, LBP, etc.)
+- Reviewed and approved the plan and refactor scope at each stage before proceeding

 ---